 1. From the wise words of Donald Kelly: Be curious, be one step ahead, and be creative.

 Remember that you don’t have to perfect your process overnight.
-Finding the right process might take time.
+Finding the proper process might take time.
 But staying determined (and, more importantly, utilizing feedback from clients and prospects) will help you develop new techniques and practices that keep you ahead.

 2. Don’t work to create a message; create a message that works for you.

 While that first meeting between you and a prospect is important, that second meeting is even more so; because it’s likely between a representative and the decision-maker (with whom you do not directly interact with.)
 What will make you stand out from the competition if that representative cannot explain your value and what you bring to the table?
 Crafting a message that shows your value while remaining simple enough to reexplain will help you stand out and win more deals.
-When preparing messaging for that initial prospect meeting, focus on making the message not only understandable for the people in the room but able to be explained to others once the meeting is concluded.
+When preparing messaging for that initial prospect meeting, focus on making the message understandable for the people in the room and able to be explained to others once the session is concluded.

 3. Understand your unique value proposition (and be able to explain it.)